 Griffin Durham Tanner & Clarkson has extensive experience representing clients in a wide range of high-stakes business litigation.
+This includes cases involving business torts, contract disputes, employment disputes, fiduciary duties, fraud, internal investigations, restrictive covenants, partnership disputes, and trade secrets.

-Call (404) 891-9150 for our Atlanta office, (912) 867-9140 for Savannah, or schedule an online consultation.\
+Call (404) 891-9150 for our Atlanta office, (912) 867-9140 for Savannah, or schedule an online consultation.

 What makes a business dispute complex?